JULY LITERARY BIRTHDAYS

 - July 19

-- New Orleans native, poet, essayist, columnist, and short story writer Alice Moore Dunbar Nelson (1875; d.1935), one of the first black women to distinguish herself in American literature
+- New Orleans native, poet, essayist, columnist, and short story writer Alice Moore Dunbar Nelson (1875; d.1935), best known for her prose, married briefly to poet Paul Laurence Dunbar

 - West-Virginia native and thriller writer Stephen Coonts (1946)